 The Alpha Generation was born and raised in a drastically different environment from the former generations.
 Businesses have to crack the code to understand these differences, be it about gender, expressing emotions, entertainment, and technology in real life.

-Retail and mall businesses should integrate the learning experience technology to stand out among competitors because this is the reason for parents to benefit their child with technology that connects consumers to information and learning.
+Retail and mall businesses should integrate the learning experience technology to stand out among competitors because this is the reason for parents to benefit their children with technology that connects consumers to information and learning.
 The latest Microsoft branch in London was designed as a community where people and learn to code.

 A study by Mintel stated that 3% of 2,000 families surveyed consider shopping as the time to connect with their children.
-So the space that encourages family members of different generations to interact has become a crucial tool to build brand loyalty and pleasant experience for everyone.
+So the space that encourages family members of different generations to interact has become a crucial tool to build brand loyalty and a pleasant experience for everyone.

 Seeing their parents anxious and burnout all their life, the Alphas can manage their emotions and stress well early on.
 They develop a set of connected roles for different settings (Multi Hyphenate), which could affect their career decisions when they grow up.